IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: Introduction

 However, there are several issues in building such a mapping.
 First, the scaling law creates a mapping between the material property space and the unit cell density space.
 This means the unit cell's material property is controlled only by its density (volume fraction), while variable unit cell types are not allowed.
 Second, being subject to that setting, the scaling law only allows bijective mapping, whereas the mapping from a material property space to a unit cell shape space can be one-to-many.
 Finally, the mapping itself is hard-coded (polynomial) and has limited flexibility/accuracy under different scenarios.

-We solve these issues by constructing an \emph{inverse homogenization (IH) mapping}\textemdash a generalized, direct, and accurate mapping from material properties to multi-type unit cell shapes.
-The IH mapping allows designers to efficiently retrieve correct unit cell shapes given the optimized material properties.
-Rather than the previous approaches that were limited to polynomial scaling and enforced bijectivity (\ie, using the scaling law and level set field \cite{zhu2017two, li2019design}), we propose an end-to-end generative model that automatically learns a data-driven one-to-many IH mapping and suggests unit cell shapes conditioned on the input material properties.
-Figure~\ref{fig:flowchart} illustrates the role of our work in assisting the topology optimization of functionally graded cellular structures.
+We solve these issues by constructing an \emph{inverse homogenization (IH) mapping}\textemdash a generalized, direct, and accurate mapping from properties to multi-type unit cell shapes.
+The IH mapping allows designers to efficiently retrieve correct unit cell shapes given the optimized properties.
+Rather than the previous approaches that were limited to polynomial scaling and enforced bijectivity (\ie, using the scaling law and level set field \cite{zhu2017two, li2019design}), we propose an end-to-end generative model that automatically learns a data-driven one-to-many IH mapping and suggests unit cell shapes conditioned on the input properties.
+Figure~\ref{fig:flowchart} illustrates the role of our work in assisting the multi-scale design synthesis for functionally graded cellular structures.